South Korean Startup Ecosystem

 ..just to name a few…

-I have not mentioned some of the big corporations that have that have started their own startup hubs like Samsung’s C-Lab Space or Naver and their Startup Alliance.
+I have not mentioned some of the big corporations that have started their own startup hubs like Samsung’s C-Lab Space or Naver and their Startup Alliance.
 A lot of big corporations in South Korea are actively investing in local startups.
 However, there is still a large talent gap compared to the United States.
 We are talking about talented programmers, engineers, and developers.
 The top graduates tend to want to work for global companies like Apple or Google.
 Most of the gifted students in Korea tend to want to study abroad in the UK or the US.
-Once there they usually don’t leave.
+Once there they usually don’t come back to Korea.

 There is also the pressure from the old generation in South Korea to get stable secure jobs with big conglomerates.
-Many Koreans still fear to start their own business, especially a startup.
+Many Koreans still have a lot of fear about starting their own business, especially a startup.